-PAPA member companies combined employ tens of thousands of workers both union and non-union directly or indirectly, and have gross annual revenues of several billion dollars.
+PAPA member companies combined employ over ten thousand workers both union and non-union directly or indirectly.
 Asphalt mix producers have almost two-hundred plant locations across Pennsylvania with at least one in all but a hand full of counties.
-And, asphalt pavement preservation and rehabilitation take place all over the state since over 90% of the approximately 110,000 miles of state and locally owned roads in Pennsylvania have an asphalt surface.
+And, asphalt pavement preservation and rehabilitation activities take place all over that state on more than 117,000 miles of state and locally owned roads in Pennsylvania.

 Good quality, smooth roads are important to Pennsylvanians.
 They are important because they are safe, vital to our quality of life, reduce vehicle operation and maintenance costs and are necessary to spur economic competitiveness and vitality.
+A recent survey of Pennsylvania motorists indicates that safety and congestion are their two most important highway issues.

-According to a report released just last year by the Pacific Institute for Research and Evaluation (PIRE), roadway conditions contributed in over half of the more than 42,000 Americans killed and nearly 40% of the non-fatal injuries that occurred in motor vehicle crashes in 2006.
+According to a report released just last year by the Pacific Institute for Research and Evaluation (PIRE), roadway conditions contributed in over half of the more than 42,000 motorists killed and nearly 40% of the non-fatal injuries that occurred in motor vehicle crashes in 2006.
 Pennsylvania ranked fourth highest in the nation with a comprehensive cost of crashes in 2006 of \$10.4 B, where road conditions contributed to the frequency and severity of vehicle crashes.